German election: The party programs | DW | 07.09.2021

 The Greens want to remove nuclear weapons from German soil, but support NATO despite criticizing the goal of spending 2% of GDP on defense.
 They want a foreign policy that more directly criticizes China and Russia for human rights violations and a quota requiring half of the negotiations to be conducted by women.

-The Free Democratscontinue their pro-free market, liberal focus catering to their well-educated high-income voter base.
+The Free Democrats(FDP) continue their pro-free market, liberal focus catering to their well-educated high-income voter base.

 The FDP rejects a speed limit on the autobahn, wants more competition for the railways and more privatization.
 They want to liberalize the taxi market, abolish the aviation tax and promote air traffic.
 Their climate strategy relies heavily on technology that hasn't been invented yet.